h2oai/h2o-3/h2o-docs/src/product/explain.rst

 Explanation Plotting Functions
 ------------------------------

 There are a number of individual plotting functions that are used inside the ``explain()`` function.
 Some of these functions take a group of models as input and others just evaluate a single model at a time.
-The following functions take a list of models (including an AutoML object or leaderboard slice) as input:
+The following functions take a list of models (including an AutoML object or an H2OFrame with `model_id` column, e.g., the Leaderboard) as input:

 .. tabs::
    .. code-tab:: r R